Understanding the Stages of Addiction Recovery

 In the precontemplation stage, a person may not yet see their addiction as a problem.
 They might not be ready or willing to change, and they may downplay the negative effects of their substance use.
 As they move into the contemplation stage, they begin to recognize the impact of their addiction and start to weigh the pros and cons of seeking help.
 While change is not immediate, the individual starts to acknowledge the need for it.

 Next comes the preparation stage, where the individual starts planning for change.
 This might include researching treatment programs, speaking to healthcare providers, or telling close friends or family about their decision to seek recovery.
-The action stage is when real change begins—whether through counseling, joining support groups, or entering rehabilitation programs.
+The action stage is when real change begins—whether through counseling, joining support groups, entering rehabilitation programs, or attending addiction therapy in Los Angeles.
 This is where the hard work of achieving sobriety takes place.

 The maintenance stage focuses on long-term strategies to maintain sobriety and prevent relapse.
 It’s about adopting new habits, building a support network, and making lifestyle adjustments.
 However, relapse is often part of the recovery journey and is viewed not as a failure but as an opportunity to learn and recommit to the recovery process.